 We Serve is the Lions motto.
 Here's what it means to the Albany & Troy Lions Club.
+(Note: The Lions year runs from July 1 - June 30)

 You can help by donating to the Albany & Troy Lions Charitable Fund